 ‘How do I enter this?’

-Most likely the value is some form of expense so the debit is to an expense account.
+Most likely the value is some form of expense, therefore the debit is to an expense account.
 The credit is the amount that is owed to somebody or a reduction in value of an asset.
-Therefore a credit is entered to a liability or asset account.
-Here is my basic entry comparison schedule:
+Therefore, a credit is entered to a liability or asset account.
+Here is a basic entry comparison schedule:

 Bank Reconciliation Expense Bank Account